Project-MONAI/model-zoo/models/pathology_nuclei_segmentation_classification/docs/README.md

 Note: Binary Dice is calculated based on the whole input.
 PQ and F1d were calculated from https://github.com/vqdang/hover_net#inference.

-Please note that This bundle is non-deterministic because of the bilinear interpolation used in the network.
+Please note that this bundle is non-deterministic because of the bilinear interpolation used in the network.
 Therefore, reproducing the training process may not get exactly the same performance.
 Please refer to https://pytorch.org/docs/stable/notes/randomness.html#reproducibility for more details about reproducibility.

 #### Training Loss and Dice